 I tested out the pen loop with a pencil and some pens.
-It was obvious that my chunky felt tip wouldn’t fit and the pencil was a bit loose.
+It was obvious that my chunky felt tip wouldn’t fit.
+It was a bit big for my pencil.
 My other pens fitted just fine; the metal one was a particularly fine fit.
 Maybe it’s time to commit to writing with something that won’t smudge!

 Is that a conversion page?

 I absolutely love the conversion pages.
-I don’t know how many times I’ve been cooking and realised that it’s an American cookbook and that I have no idea what the conversion is.
+I don’t know how many times I’ve been cooking and realised that it’s an American cookbook.
+And I have no idea what the conversion is.
 Usually, I guess or try to find another cookbook that has measures and temperatures from in metric, imperial and cups or smear flour all over my phone.
-Ideally, at this point I make a note in the cookbook but life isn’t ideal so this rarely happens meaning that I repeat the guessing approach over and over again…
+Ideally, at this point, I make a note in the cookbook but life isn’t ideal so this rarely happens meaning that I repeat the guessing approach over and over again…

 So would I recommend this notebook?
 Yes without a doubt.
 This is a lovely piece that you will feel comfortable using.
 It practically asks you to write all over the pages.
 It will be your constant companion in the kitchen and is a far superior gift for a keen cook to the more standard blank recipe book.

 Stone is currently running a rather successful Kickstarter campaign for this notebook.
 If you want to own your very own Chef’s notebook you can do so for pledging as little as £17.
 The campaign is live until 27 April with delivery for the end of May.